DARIAEngineering/dcaf_case_management/docs/SETTING_UP_A_NEW_INSTANCE.md

 - `RAILS_SERVE_STATIC_FILES` (set to `true`)
 - `SITE_URL` (The URL, without http, your CMs will go to. e.g. `app.myabortionfund.org`)
 - `SKYLIGHT_AUTH_TOKEN` (get it from Skylight)

-(did not do these yet)
-* Go into logentries and add anyone who needs to be added to the alerts.
-This should be just people who need to know about application errors, pretty much.

 #### You don't need to worry about